 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices, such as currency risk and interest rate risk, which will affect the Company's income.
-Financial instruments affected by market risk include interest-bearing loans and borrowings, and deposits.
+Financial instruments affected by market risk include interest-bearing loans, interest bearing deposits.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.
 The Company does not hold or issue derivative financial instruments.

-NOTES TO THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS As of 31 March 2021
+NOTES TO THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS As of 30 June 2021